 Join us for our January webinar focusing on:

+American Recovery Association provides a free continuing education webinar series for recovery and remarketing professionals.
+The one-hour webinar offers education about the latest recovery laws and regulations, compliance policies and industry issues.This presentation is geared towards owners, managers, employees, and field agents.
 ARA members must register online for the webinar with individual email addresses to receive a certificate of completion.
 If computer sharing is necessary, please provide a list of employee names and email addresses in an excel spreadsheet to firstname.lastname@example.org.

 If you have any questions or feedback about our continuing education webinar series, please contact ARA Home Office at 972-755-4755 or email@example.com.